wrbs/snmidi/README.md

 ### Queue

-Queue messages consist of events with a 4-byte header specifying delta time in ms (first 2 bytes) and length of the messages (next 2).
-Multiple messages can be included with the same delta time.
+You can queue messages to run in the future with the server handling the timing.
+This is useful if you already know what you want to play in the near future (sequencer/playing back a midi file) and want to smooth over potential wifi latency or jitter.
+The minimum granularity is 1ms which nicely aligns with:

+- the minimum OS's reasonably provide for context switches
+- human perceptual limits
+- usual LAN ethernet latency
+- the time taken to send a single 3-byte 'note on' midi message over an actual midi cable (at the standard 31.25 kbps it's 960 µs)

+Although this is the minimum timing granularity, relative ordering is preserved.

+The way this works is you can send 'queue' packets which are annotated with delta times (like midi files) which are always denoted in ms (unlike midi files, no quarter notes here).
+The server will play these back in addition to any 'instant' packets it receives according to these delta times.

 Each packet can have multiple messages.
-Delta time runs on between packets.
+Delta time runs on between packets, and messages can have partial entries/you can end the packets mid way through specifying anything: the parser state is retained in between packets.

+Reset packets do reset the parser state and queue though.

+Queue entries consist of events with a 4-byte header specifying delta time in ms (first 2 bytes) and length of the messages (next 2).
+Multiple messages can be included within the same record, the server splits them up into individual messages when sending to the driver.

+The time the first queue packet is received (or first sent after a reset) is defined as `t0`.
+Every timestamp is considered relative to this point.
-The first delta time sent (or first sent after a reset packet) specifies the offset when things will start playing -- set it some time in the future to have a chance to buffer things first.
+This means the very first delta time specifies the delay before things will start playing -- set it some time in the future to have a chance to buffer things first.

+Specifically, at any point where the server is processing things it will look for any queued messages whose time is in the past (relative to current time - `t0`) and execute them.
+Then it will sleep until the next queued message's time or next UDP packet it receives, whichever is triggered first.

+If the server receives a queue request for an event that is in the past relative to the current time it will immediately execute.

+In addition to the timer's schedule (every ms at most if needed), the queue is checked after handling an instant packet.
+The messages in the instant packet will execute first.

+You can use running status within messages with the same header but not across different ones.
+Whatever you do it gets normalized before it gets sent to the driver.

-Length can be zero if you have some need to send more than 65.535s of silence.
+Length can be zero (so you can just submit a delta time if you want to queue up more than 65.535s of silence for some reason).

 Example: two notes lasting 100ms one after the other